planet-lia/lia-docs/content/api.md

 ## MapData

-Bot receives MapData object only once when the game is initialized.
+Bot receives MapData object once when the game is initialized.

 * **```width```**```: float``` - *map width in game units*
 * **```height```**```: float``` - *map height in game units*